UummProject/uumm-prototype/support/Deconstructing governance.md

 We need metrics that can contain complex information.

 ## Reputation
-FOr complex decisions.
+For complex decisions.
 Tokens for simple decisons?

 Within this context, merit defines a required capacity of an entity, while reputation is a proven record of a capacity.